MatiasAB/vod-center/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

 1. as non-registered user, I can register a new account with the site
+2. as non-registered user, I can view all the VOD items created by all users in a single list
-2. as a user, I can log in to the site
+3. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+4. as a user, I can create a new VOD item (which will automatically be added to my personal list and the site-wide list)
-4. as a user, I can view all of the grocery lists I've created in a single list
+5. as a user, I can view all of the VOD items I've created in a single list
-5. as a user, I can add items to an existing grocery list
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can view all of the VOD items created by all users in single list

 ## Research Topics

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+* (3 points) Unit testing with JavaScript - Mocha
+* (2 points) Use a CSS framework throughout the site - Bootstrap
-* (5 points) vue.js
+* (3 points) Configuration management - nconf
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+* 8 points out of the required 8 points

 ## [Link to Initial Main Project File](app.js)